 I’m a lifelong learner and I’m never done evolving and growing, my chosen doula is the person I want to be supported by for my transition to motherhood.

 Maybe personal development is not your kettle of fish.
 It’s ok for us to be different, and I love and respect you anyway.
 Let’s talk about what needs to happen in order for this to be a win for both of us.

 You are a huge source of emotional support for me, now and always.
-But for best results I need a broader support team.
-Mothers traditionally support mothers after childbirth and here’s why.
+But for best results, I need a broader support team.
+Women traditionally support mothers after childbirth and here’s why.

-- You have never had a baby before either, so you’re as rookie as me when it comes to bathing and nappy changes and soothing a baby to sleep.
-I need the support of someone who has been there.
+You have never had a baby before either, so you’re as a rookie as me when it comes to bathing and nappy changes and soothing a baby to sleep.
+I need the support of someone experienced.

-- It takes a village.
+It takes a village.
 A whole village.
 The nuclear family is a very new concept in the history of raising human babies.
-I believe if I reach out for more and the universe will provide.
+I believe if I reach out to more and the universe will provide.
 Our baby will thank us for this.